Bug report #10970

 Hi Paolo, i don't know the level of your urgency but you can use the MMQIS plugin as workaround to export data from non spatial tables of MSSQL in csv format.

 I test with a small table non spatial and work.

 My OS info: Windows 7 64-bit

 UPDATE: I can create .dbf and .csv in export option, but in some tables.
 Another thing, i'm having problem open some Views, and some tables give me the same error as you report.
 For the problem itself, i think is the type of the field (is only a hint).

-#4 Updated by Filip Mahieu about 5 years ago
+#4 Updated by Filip Mahieu over 5 years ago

 I do have the same problem (in Qgis 2.8 32-bit, OS XP, SQL-Server 2008R2, spatial table), indeed with datatype 'tinyint'.
 Changing the datatype to 'smallint' solved the problem.